Space Weather Observations, Alerts, and Forecast

 Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA Scale levels).
-The greatest expected 3 hr Kp for Apr 26-Apr 28 2024 is 3.67 (below NOAA Scale levels).
+The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA Scale levels).
+The greatest expected 3 hr Kp for Feb 05-Feb 07 2025 is 2.67 (below NOAA Scale levels).

 Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
 No significant transient or recurrent solar wind features are forecast.